raspberrypilearning/experimentai-project0/en/step_1.md

 ## Introduction

-In this project, you will use machine learning to create a snap filter in Scratch!
+In this project, you will use machine learning to create a snap filter with Scratch!
 You will use a different version of Scratch (what programmers call a ‘fork’) that is pre-made with special extensions that can access pre-trained machine learning models.

 ### You will make